-Contracts to buy U.S. homes slide
+Contracts to buy U.S. homes slide in August

 Washington — Fewer Americans signed contracts to buy homes in August, suggesting that real estate sales will remain sluggish over the next few months.